-The District in the Bond Resolution made the following agreement for the benefit of the holders and beneficial owners of the Bonds.
+The offering of the Bonds qualifies for the Rule 15c2-12(d)(2) exemption from Rule 15c2-12 regarding the District's continuing disclosure obligations because the District has less than \$10,000,000 in aggregate amount of outstanding bonds and no person is committed by contract or other arrangement with respect to payment of the Bonds.
+As required by the exemption, in the Bond Resolution, the District has made the following agreement for the benefit of the holders and beneficial owners of the Bonds.
 The District is required to observe the agreement for so long as it remains obligated to advance funds to pay the Bonds.
-Under the agreement, the District has agreed to provide or cause to be provided certain updated financial information and operating data annually, and timely notice of specified material events, to the Municipal Securities Rulemaking Board ("MSRB") or to any successor to its functions as a repository through its Electronic Municipal Market Access ("EMMA") system.
+Under the agreement, the District will be obligated to provide certain updated financial information and operating data annually, and timely notice of specified material events, to the Municipal Securities Rulemaking Board (the "MSRB") or to any successor to its functions as a repository through its Electronic Municipal Market Access ("EMMA") system.